ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitoring-and-reporting.md

 search.appverid: met150
 ---

-# Reports in Microsoft 365 security center
+# Monitor and view reports in Microsoft 365 security center

 The Microsoft 365 security center provides at a glance summary of protection and security status across your Microsoft 365 environment.